demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-make-new-approval-request-to-access-target

 ***
 Make a new approval request to access a target.
-Note: depending on the authorization settings, the fields "ticket" and "comment" may be required.
+Note: depending on the authorization settings, the fields "ticket" and "comment" may be required
+url: post /approvals/requests

 #### Base Command